LouisaHob/louisahob/README.md

 ## Hi there 👋

-### I'm Louisa — neuroscience nerd gone analytical 🧠➡️📊
+### I'm Louisa - neuroscientist turned data scientist 🧠➡️📊

 I’m a data scientist in the making, with a background in neuroscience and a passion for turning messy data into meaningful insights.
 Right now I’m sharpening my **Python** and **SQL** skills through online challenges, while building projects that showcase problem-solving and analytical thinking.